lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 ## Send Selection/Document to Rdaemon
 <button>&nbsp;&#x21E7;&#x2318;R&nbsp;</button>
 It sends the current document or selection line by line to the Rdaemon.
-If Rdaemon is not yet running it will start it, it opens the Rsession project, and the file `~/Library/Application Support/Rdaemon/console.Rcon` will contain the output.
+If Rdaemon is installed and it is not yet running it will start it, it opens the Rsession project, and the file `~/Library/Application Support/Rdaemon/console.Rcon` will contain the output.

 ***Hint*** To use that command you have to install the Rdaemon Bundle in beforehand.